Problem-informed Graphical Quantum Generative Learning: Quantum Circuit Markov Random Fields

 \subsection{Benchmark Proposal}

-Benchmarking generative QML models often relies on generic probability distributions, such as the bars and stripes dataset, or some Hamming weight specific target distribution \cite{benedetti2019generative, rudolph2023trainability, kiwit2023application}.
-Here we describe our proposal for constructing target distributions for these models, where the complexity is tunable in several ways.
+Benchmarking generative QML models often relies on generic probability distributions, such as the bars and stripes dataset, or some Hamming weight specific target distribution \cite{benedetti2019generative, rudolph2024trainability, kiwit2023application}.
+Here, we describe our proposal for constructing target distributions for these models, where the complexity is tunable in several ways.
 This construction relies on MNs, where the graph structure can be defined by the user.
 In general, the ``difficulty'' of the learning problem is proportional to the clique sizes of the MN.
 The most general case is a complete graph with a single maximal clique, that corresponds to explicitly encoding the probability to each global state.

-Given an undirected graph $\mathcal{G}$, a set of cliques $\mathcal{C}_{\mathcal{H}}$, and a classical generator, we construct a target MN $\mathcal{H}$ through the following steps: \begin{enumerate} \item To each clique $C \in \mathcal{C}_{\mathcal{H}}$, we assign a factor as a set of $ 2^{|C|}$ numbers obtained by querrying the classical generator $ 2^{|C|}$ times. \item Next, we calculate the unnormalized measures of each global assignment by multiplying the corresponding element of each factor. \item To get the probability of each assignment, we then normalize the measures by the partition function. \item Finally, we sample this joint probability distribution classically several times to construct the training dataset $\mathcal{D}$. \end{enumerate}
+Given an undirected graph $\mathcal{G}$, a set of cliques $\mathcal{C}_{\mathcal{H}}$, and a classical (pseudo)random number generator, we construct a target MN $\mathcal{H}$, as in Def.~\ref{def:mn}, through the following steps: \begin{enumerate} \item To each clique $C \in \mathcal{C}_{\mathcal{H}}$, we assign a factor as a set of $ 2^{|C|}$ numbers obtained by querying the classical generator $ 2^{|C|}$ times. \item Next, we calculate the unnormalized measures of each global assignment by multiplying the corresponding element of each factor table. \item To get the probability of each assignment, we then normalize the measures by the partition function. \item Finally, we sample this joint probability distribution classically several times to construct the training dataset $\mathcal{D}$. \end{enumerate}

 As the size of the graph increases, this procedure becomes highly inefficient, because of the exponential size of the space.
-In these cases, instead of calculating the target probabilities exactly, steps $2-4.$ can be replaced by the use of approximate sampling techniques to sample $\mathcal{H}$ directly \cite{koller2009probabilistic}, e. g., using Gibbs sampling.
+In these cases, instead of calculating the target probabilities exactly, steps $2-4.$ can be replaced by the use of approximate sampling techniques to sample $\mathcal{H}$ directly \cite{koller2009probabilistic}, e.g., by using Markov chain Monte Carlo methods.

 Similar steps can be taken for BNs as well, but there one chooses $2^{|Pa^{\mathcal{G}}_{X_i}|}$ random probabilities for each random variable $X_i$.

 The main complexity of the target problem comes from the graph topology and the size of the cliques.
 This means, that given a graph structure and its maximal clique factorization, we can increase the complexity of the corresponding target distribution by introducing additional edges and considering the maximal cliques of the new graph.
 The second complexity factor comes from the classical generator, that assigns factor values to the cliques.
 Throughout our numerical investigations, we sample these values uniformly at random in an IID fashion from a positive range of real numbers.
 Alternatively, one can consider sampling the factor values from a more complex distribution, as long as classical sampling can be performed efficiently.